 The group, which is one of India’s largest global conglomerates operating in 100 countries with more than 140,000 employees across textiles, fashion, cement, telecoms and financial services interests, inducted daughter Ananya Birla, 28, and son Aryaman Vikram Birla, 25, marking the entry of the fifth generation of the family into the $60 billion business.

 “Their nuanced understanding of new-age business models and emerging shifts in consumer behaviour will infuse fresh energy to the board of Aditya Birla Fashion,” said Aditya Birla Group chairman Kumar Mangalam Birla.

 The appointment of Ananya, a successful businesswoman and platinum-selling musician, and Aryaman, who has previously worked across several businesses owned by the group, took place earlier this month and is expected to be the first step in their eventual takeover of the family business.

-“A lot of thought has clearly gone into this decision.
-Fashion and retail is an area where they can relate very closely compared to the group’s other businesses,” said Professor Kavil Ramachandran, a senior adviser at the Thomas Schmidheiny Centre for Family Enterprise at the Indian School of Business, in an interview with Mint.
-“Their induction into the group will allow them to learn and develop as responsible inheritors.”
+“The choice of the fashion and retail business indicates that a lot of thought had gone into this decision; for instance, it would be an area where they can relate themselves very closely compared to the group’s most other businesses,” said Professor Kavil Ramachandran, a senior adviser at the Thomas Schmidheiny Centre for Family Enterprise at the Indian School of Business, in an interview with Mint.
+“Their induction into the group strategy team will allow them to learn and develop as responsible inheritors.”